 There is something refreshingly different about documentary family photography.
-Once you experience it, it will be difficult to go back.
+Once you experience it, it is difficult to go back.

-On the day of the shoot, there is no need to prep your house or kids or schedule out the block of time.
-You can prepare the house like you would for a guest or leave it as is!
+On the day of the shoot, there is no need to prep your house, kids or even schedule out the block of time.
+Please leave the house as is!
 The point of this session is to freeze your life in this time and season.
 In 10-20 years, you'll be glad the toys are out in the kids' room so you can remember the mess you cleaned three times a day.
 You'll remember that the dishes didn't get touched until the kids were in bed and other nuances of your daily life.
-Likewise, I ask you not to dress in a special way and DEFINITELY NOT matching (unless you dress everyone matching every day, then that's cool and unique and I will welcome that).
-You can have the kids dress themselves so it's for sure not planned.
+Likewise, I ask you not to dress in any special way for me.
+You can even have the kids dress themselves so it's for sure not planned.
 You can learn a lot about a child by the clothes they choose to wear.
 Stay in your leggings and t-shirt.
 I actually love getting there right as the kids wake up so I get pajama time and morning routines.
-Imagine an awesome shot of you pulling the brush through your daughter's curls in the bathroom.
-Please note, this shoot is not about you looking crappy, please don't feel that way.
-I just want you comfortable and dressed like a normal day, whatever that looks like for you.
-When you are comfortable, your beauty will shine through.

 Like I mentioned earlier, you don't need to plan and schedule out this block of time either!
 If your oldest has a t-ball game during the time frame, I'll come along and cheer him on!
 If you usually do chores or go visit the grandparents, let's do that!
 I like to ride in the family car on excursions if there's room.
 Lots of fun stuff happens in the car.

-When I walk in the door, I'll ask for a tour of the house so I can see where the light is coming from in the rooms and so I can know my way around.
-Then I'll talk to the kids and gain their trust before, or as I start shooting.
+When I walk in the door, I'll start integrating myself into the family, whether that's chatting with you, the kids or getting right into shooting.
 I get along with kids really easily.
 It's one of my favorite parts of my job!
 I love to see their personalities, interests, quirks and smile.
 I try to see them with your mom and dad goggles on so I can capture what you love most about them too!

-I won't suggest activities or move toys out of the way or position anyone.
+I won't suggest activities, move toys out of the way or position anyone.
 I act like a photojournalist when photographing.
 I objectively capture what is going on.
 No judgement here (I'm a parent too).
-Please feel free to parent using the full spectrum.
-Yelling, disciplining, comforting, and teaching.
+Please feel free to parent using the full spectrum: yelling, disciplining, comforting, and teaching.

 Sometimes I will be alone with the kids and they may get into trouble.
 I won't stop them and interfere unless their life or the family pet's life is threatened.
 If they are running out into the street, I'll grab them.
 If they pour a whole carton of orange juice on the dog, I'll just keep shooting.
 Naughtiness is one of my favorite things to capture.
-It's so typical childhood.
+It's so typical of childhood.

 Speaking of dogs, pets are totally included in this shoot!
 They are part of the family.
 I love seeing the relationship kids have with their animals.

-I'll post a sneak peek on my Instagram feed and my Facebook business page within a day.
-My turnaround time is super fast and you'll get the photos back in 2 weeks.
-I sort through the files and choose the best ones, so expect around 60 (less if we are only with each other for a shorter session).
+I'll post a sneak peek on my Instagram feed and my Facebook business page within a day or two.
+My turnaround time is super fast and you'll get the photos back in 2-3 weeks.
+I sort through the files and choose the best ones that highlight the time I spent with you.

-Then later, invite me along while you go get ice cream or while taking the kids to the grocery store.
+Later in the year, invite me along while you go get ice cream or while taking the kids to the grocery store.
 Let me capture how hilariously chaotic that can all be.
 This is why I offer Slice of Life sessions, for these quick fun family outings or to dip your toes into documentary and try it out before diving in.
 I understand this is a new and unique genre for most people, but honestly it's back to the classic way our childhoods were documented.